efeslab/gem5-mcpat-parser/README.md

 This parser is based on a modified version of the 2015 version which can be found at this repository https://github.com/markoshorro/gem5McPATparse.

 The parser's parsing is broken as some arguments will be assigned negative values.
 I have added a script called "parsefix" to fix this where it greps the required value and uses xmlstarlet to write the correct value back to the configured XML file.
-You can add your own lines to the script if needed (just replicate the lines and add if-checks if necessary) The parser does not seem to use the config.ini file in any way at all.
+You can add your own lines to the script if needed (just replicate the lines and add if-checks if necessary)

 This parser does not support